 5. Identity and Access Management Engineer:

 As the name says, these engineers manage access management systems.
 The team’s main function is to manage the identity of the users and set the proper permission levels to their accounts to avoid unauthorized access.
 They create different user roles, different access policies, and permissions to different identities in the Organization to maintain a healthy business.
 Ideally, each new application deployed on the network would integrate with the IAM system to better manage the user access to the application.
 Although it plays a small role in the cybersecurity echo system, it plays a vital role in securing the organizations.

 This cybersecurity profession holds a more responsible job than any other cybersecurity professional.
 They have to design, costing, deploy, implement, solution, and troubleshoot the entire security system.
 Their job needs a lot of work experience, knowledge, and problem-solving capabilities.
 They should be in a position to not just identify the greatest problems in the security echo system but also provide multiple ways to tackle the particular problem, and provide a best-suited solution for the business to fix the problem in a cost-effective way.
 This role is not suitable for fresh starters.

 7. Network Security Engineers:

 Network Security Engineers are hired to securely regulate the in and out of network, web, and data traffic to and from the Organization.
-These engineers spend most of their time monitoring the outbound traffic, configure rules on the firewalls to regulate network traffic, implement access policies for employees, block non-business and malicious traffic entering the internal network.
-They need to be available 24×7 as they need to support the incidence response team if any incident is reported and protect the Organization from compromised by blocking malicious traffic.
+These engineers spend most of their time monitoring the outbound traffic, configuring rules on the firewalls to regulate network traffic, implementing access policies for employees, block non-business and malicious traffic entering the internal network.
+They need to be available 24×7 as they need to support the incidence response team if any incident is reported and protect the Organization from being compromised by blocking malicious traffic.